LithiumHou/SigXTalk/README.md

 - Installation of the SigXTalk R package
 - Installation of the SigXTalk Python module

-For users with experience on scRNA-seq data analysis using R (especially Seurat), the installation of the SigXTalk and other necessary dependencies could be finished in several minutes.
+If Seurat and/or CellChat have already been installed, the installation of the SigXTalk and other necessary dependencies could be finished in several minutes.
 However, the de-novo installation (starting from a vanilla R without any external libraries) of SigXTalk R package could be quite time-consuming as every dependency needs a series of Runtime libraries.
 It may take up to ~30 minutes to get everything done from the very beginning (especially for R within conda environments under Linux system).
 The installation of the SigXTalk Python module, from creating the conda environment, could be finished in ~5 minutes.

 ### Installation of the dependencies of SigXTalk R package
 R >= 4.1.1 is required to correctly install SigXTalk and other dependencies.
+For Windows users: if you haven't installed Rtools (which is usually not automatically installed with R), please see [here](https://cran.r-project.org/bin/windows/Rtools/).
 Some dependencies are required for installing and running CellChat/SigXTalk but are not availiable on CRAN.
 We suggest that it be installed manually.
 ```
 if (!require("devtools", quietly = TRUE))